About Care Expertise

 A Wealth of Experience and Expertise

-Established over 30 years ago, Care Expertise offers the best possible support and care to vulnerable adults, often with complex needs.
+Established over 20 years ago, Care Expertise offers the best possible support and care to vulnerable adults and the elderly, often with complex needs.
 This is achieved through the provision of residential care homes, supported living projects and community based services, in locations across London and North Surrey.

 Individuals with learning disabilities, mental health needs, autism and other developmental disorders, and sensory and communication impairments are all eligible for support and can benefit enormously from the excellent programmes and care offered.
 People exhibiting self-harming and challenging behaviours are also eligible and sensitively supported.